 These recommendations are the best information we have on how often to conduct screenings.

 Despite these recommendations, WellSteps has worked with clients in the past who insisted that their employees be screened every year.
 They ignored the scientific guidelines because their employees liked to track their own biometric data.
 A pretty expensive way to monitor data that doesn’t change much over time.

-Not long ago, I worked with the CEO of a large construction company.
-He was excited to show me his biometric scores for each of the last 15 years.
+An example is the CEO of a large construction company who had monitored his biometric scores for each of the last 15 years.
 His cholesterol levels, glucose levels, and blood pressures had fluctuated a little bit each year but were essentially straight horizontal trend lines across the entire 15-year period.
 He was proud of the fact that little had changed in 15 years, even though one of his risk factors was borderline high during that entire time.

-The act of getting screened had been part of their incentive plan for many years and employees mentally associated the screening with a monthly reduction in their healthcare insurance premium.
-Each year, all the employees who wanted the healthcare premium reduction had to complete the biometric screening and each year, many of the employees were excited to share the results with fellow employees.
-The act of screening itself had become part of the workplace culture.
+In this specific example, all the employees who wanted the healthcare premium reduction had to complete the biometric screening and each year, many of the employees were excited to share the results with fellow employees.
+The act of screening itself had become part of the workplace culture which was immoveable.

 Despite the cost savings that could have been realized from following the recommendations, they continued to do the annual screening.
 In their eyes, there was more value in the screening process than there was in actual savings associated with following national recommendations.
 Annual screening had become a ritual within this organization that everyone looked forward to and actually enjoyed.

 After hearing their arguments, it became clear that the second answer to the question, “How often should employees get screened?” was as often as you like.
 This particular group has been doing annual biometric screening for over five years and to them, the extra cost of the screening was worth it.